zaincode/openrapid-rest/README.md

+## ** Theres a newer version of this framework which is [openrapid-js](https://github.com/zaincode/openrapid-js), you should check it out

 # openrapid.js

 openrapid.js is a modular API Framework built over NodeJS and ExpressJS. openrapid uses popular MC workflow such as laravel (in PHP). it is lightweight and easy to get started with.